Mil-leon/tp/docs/DeveloperGuide.md

     1. Launched the app
     2. Have at least one client

 2. Test case: `delete client 1`.

    Expected: Delete client of index one and removed from client scrolling panel.
 Success message displayed.

 2. Test case: `delete client -1`.

    Expected: Error message displaying invalid index.

-4. Other incorrect delete commands to try: `delete Client`
+4. Other incorrect commands to try: `delete Client`

-   Expected: Similar to previous.
+   Expected: Error message displaying invalid index.

 ### Delete a Pastry